henhenmao/project/README.md

 This is my second project for The Odin Project
-I don't know hat to put here because I dont even know what the project is
+I don't know what to put here because I don't even know what the project is